Modes of Mechanical Guidance of Adhesion-Independent Cell Migration: Results

 In confined tissues and microfluidic setups, pressure gradients are another common physical cue that can bias cell motion - a phenomenon known as barotaxis.
 Unlike rheotaxis, where velocity is imposed directly, here the driving force is a difference in hydraulic pressure across the channel.
 In vitro experiments have shown that many cell types preferentially move toward the low-pressure branch in bifurcated channels, with cell polarity strongly correlated to directional bias \cite{LennonDumenil.2021,Moreau.2019}.

-We simulate barotaxis by imposing a pressure gradient: a positive pressure at the left boundary and zero at the right, thereby inducing flow toward the low-pressure end—analogous to rheotaxis.
+We simulate barotaxis by imposing a pressure gradient: a positive pressure at the left boundary and zero at the right, thereby inducing flow toward the low-pressure end - analogous to rheotaxis.
 Again, retrograde flow and rearward contraction both promote myosin accumulation at the rear, producing sustained forward propulsion, closely mirroring the results of rheotaxis.
 This behavior is robust across different initializations of the initial conditions Fig.~\ref{fig:rheo_baro}(e)).
+Using the parameter values in Tab.~\ref{tab:parameters}, the imposed pressure gradient corresponds to approximately 0.07\,Pa/$\mu$m.
+This gradient would result in passive flow speeds below $1\,\mathbf{\mu\text{m}/\text{s}}$, which seem representative of the slow flows observed in confined biological environments.

 In rheotaxis, the fluid speed is constrained by the prescribed velocity at the channel openings, which prevents migrating cells from propelling the surrounding incompressible fluid.
 In contrast, during barotaxis, the fluid velocity at the channel openings is not restricted.
 This allows migrating cells to accelerate the entire fluid in the channel, resulting in a substantially amplified speed difference between active cells and passive droplets (Fig.~\ref{fig:rheo_baro}(e)).